About Willcox

 real_bullet On July 06, 1900 Warren Earp was shot outside a saloon at the intersection of Maley Street and Railroad Avenue.
 He is buried in the Historic Willcox Cemetery.

 real_bullet Singing Cowboy Rex Allen grew up in Willcox.
 Rex was the last of the silver screen cowboys.
-But for many people, he is most familiar as the narrator of over one hundred Walt Disney TV shows and movies.
+However, for many people, he is most recalled as the narrator of over

 real_bullet Willcox, AZ....